artemvmin/traktor_s5_mod/README.md

    or
    `Applications/Native Instruments/Traktor Pro 3`.
 3. Right click on Traktor and select `Show Package Contents`.
-4. Copy the qml folder to `Contents/Resources` and select merge.
-(Note: Merge preserves newer items.
-Make sure to download this mod AFTER installing or updating Traktor.)
+4. Manually copy each qml file to the appropriate folder in `Contents/Resources`.
+(Note: MacOS does not make this process easy because I chose to have a small file footprint.
+Merging will preserve newer items, but there is no guarantee that the mod files are newer than your current Traktor files.)

-## Screenshots
+## Screenshots (outdated)

 ![Colored Camelot key](images/color_key.jpg)
 ![Approximate Camelot key](images/approx_key.jpg)